famattsson/cam-calibration/README.md

 # cam-calibration
 Contains code for calibrating a camera.
+Also contains an example config file.
+Requires opencv.